Centre should take initiative to lift 50% quota ceiling: Maha CM | Politics

 The Centre should lift the 50 per cent cap on reservations to ensure that the Maratha quota is restored, Maharashtra Chief Minister Uddhav Thackeray said on Sunday.

+Later in the night, the chief minister discussed the reservation ceiling issue with leaders of Shiv Sena, Congress, NCP in Parliament virtually.

+In a statement, the Chief Minister's Office (CMO) said the Centre should move a resolution relaxing the 50 per cent cap on reservations along with a motion to restore the rights of states to provide reservations to different communities.

-Without such relaxation, permitting states to prepare their list of OBCs (Other Backward Classes) and providing reservations will not help, he said while addressing people of the state in a live webcast.
+Earlier, addressing people of the state via a live webcast, the chief minister said that without such relaxation, permitting states to prepare their list of OBCs (Other Backward Classes) and providing reservations will not help.

 ''When I met prime minister Narendra Modi in Delhi (in June), I told him that since the Supreme Court has quashed the Maratha quota and ruled that states had no right to provide reservations, the Central government should take the initiative (to relax the 50% reservation ceiling).
 Now that the Centre has given the right (to prepare OBC lists) to states, it should relax the 50 per cent cap (on reservations).
 I hope the prime minister would do so,'' he said.